 Point-To-Point Only: Ryanair only does point-to-point flights, so don’t count on them if you’re making connecting flights.
 If they are late and you miss your connecting flight, they aren’t responsible for your missed connecting flight (whether your connecting flight is with Ryanair or not).

 Secondary Airports: Most Ryanair flights operate out of secondary airports.
 This means that the airport really isn’t in the city it claims to be.
-For example, they fly to “Paris” but you really fly into Beauvais (a city that is about a 90 minute bus ride from Paris).
-This is the same with Frankfurt-Hahn—it takes almost 2 hours by bus to get there.
+For example, they fly to “Paris,” but you really fly into Beauvais (a city that is about a 90-minute bus ride from Paris).
+This is the same with Frankfurt-Hahn—it takes almost two hours by bus to get there.
 Don’t forget that you have to pay for the bus ride too.
 Just be sure to research where the airport actually is before you book your ticket.

 Poor Customer Service: There are many stories about Ryanair employees who really don’t care too much about their customers.
 I don’t know if this is true, but don’t expect them to give you any leeway when it comes to the rules.

 Free-For-All Seating: There are no assigned seats.
 It is a combo of first come, first serve, and a cattle-call.
 You can get priority boarding for an additional fee (but this isn’t necessary).
 However, if you have a backpack, I suggest getting toward the front of the line because it can be a hassle finding an overhead bin for your bag if you’re at the end of the line.

 No-Frills: There are no free drinks, no free snacks, and they try to sell you lottery tickets.
 The seats are smaller so they can fit more people on the plane.
 There has even been talk about charging for the toilets sometime in the future.

-Uglyist Website Ever: They have the most ugly website on the internet and it isn’t super user-friendly.
-This really isn’t a huge deal but it is worth pointing out.
+Ugliest Website Ever: They have the ugliest website on the Internet, and it isn’t super user-friendly.
+This really isn’t a huge deal, but it is worth pointing out.

 Full Explanation Of Fees (READ CAREFULLY!)